LluisMorey/Titanic/README.md

 ![Screenshot](screenshot2.png)

 The model was developed and trained using Sklearn, Feature_Engine and Imblearn.
 Gradient Boosting Trees has been the algorithm which has performed best in this classification problem.
 Gradient boosting works by building simpler (weak) prediction models sequentially where each model tries to predict the error left over by the previous model.

+# 🚀 Future Work

+• Feature Engineering with Cabin Variables

+• Feature Engineering with SibSp and Parch

+• Model Tunning other models such as Logistic Regression, Stochastic Gradient Decent, k-Nearest Neighbor and Linear SVC

+• Compare the notebook with other Kaggle users to see what approach they have follow.